 4. Stir in pickle relish (optional)

 6. Serve on toasted hamburger buns.

 Serves 4 hungry diners.
 I like to serve a melty American cheese slice on my sandwich.
 This recipe works well as reheated leftovers — if there’s any left….
-Serve with a salad, fries, chips, or onion rings.
+Serve with a cucumber salad, fries, chips, or onion rings.

 Variations: As mentioned, can use ground chicken or turkey or beef.
-Can substitute tomato sauce for the ketchup/catsup and water for a different flavor/texture.
+Substitute tomato sauce for the ketchup/catsup and water for a different flavor/texture.
 Some folks like it spicer so use chili powder.
 I’ve even had a bit of BBQ sauce in my sloppy joes over the years.
 This sloppy joe filling also works well in tacos or wraps — fill up some hard taco shells or soft tortillas, top with shredded cheddar and chopped lettuce and tomato (roll up the wraps), and you’ve got a fast variation for dinner.
 Kids will love ’em!

 www.afoodloversdelight.com (Copyright Adroit Ideals 2013)